aksaeri/readi/pages/philanthropydatabase.md

 # Philanthopy research database

-In collaboration with [Giving What We Can](https://www.givingwhatwecan.org/) and [Innovations in Fundraising](https://innovationsinfundraising.org/), READI are building a database of research on how to promote philanthropy and donating.
+In collaboration with [Giving What We Can](https://www.givingwhatwecan.org/) and [Innovations in Fundraising](https://innovationsinfundraising.org/), READI are testing a project to build a database of research on how to promote philanthropy and donating.

-The aim is to help people working on charity research and practice to access and manage relevant research and stay up to date with the relevant research.
+The aim is to help people working on charity research and practice to access and manage relevant research and stay up to date with the relevant evidence.
+This in turn may help to improve research and organisational performance.

-Please note that the current database is a prototype and everything is intended as a proof of concept.
-We will add more research and make improvements if we get feedback that convinces us that the database is useful for a sufficient number of people.
-Please complete this feedback [form](https://forms.gle/cj8ERsfyYJV7co3H8) to give us helpful feedback.
+The current database and materials are prototypes for feedback.
+We will add research and improvements if feedback is positive.
+Please complete this [form](https://forms.gle/cj8ERsfyYJV7co3H8) to give us feedback.

 To access this database, download the newest RIS file in this [Google Drive folder](https://drive.google.com/drive/folders/1VuA1nQticmyN5dBxPYkCilqncP4AFWiL?usp=sharing), and open it with a free citation library manager (e.g. [Zotero](https://www.zotero.org/)).
 Here is a short video to show you how to do this.